 A smooth launch builds trust, and good onboarding turns first-time visitors into regular users.

-To drive early traffic, start with the people who've already shown interest.
+To drive early traffic, start with the people who have already shown interest.
 Email everyone who signed up during validation, and cross-promote with complementary products that share your audience.

 When new users arrive, guide them through your app with a short in-app tour, an automated welcome email sequence, and a visible feedback button.
 These onboarding elements help reduce early churn.
-Bubble's visual workflow builder makes setting up these flows straightforward.
+On Bubble, you can build these onboarding flows visually and adjust them as you learn what’s working — no code required, and the Bubble AI Agent can help set them up.

 Step 8: Iterate and scale

 Set aside time each week to review key metrics: active users, conversion rates, and churn.
-Bubble's version control system allows you to test changes, then merge them to production when you're ready.
+On paid plans, Bubble’s version control lets you test changes in development branches, merge branches, and then deploy approved changes to Live when ready.

 When users request features, sort them using an impact-versus-effort grid.
 High-impact changes that require minimal effort should ship first.
-Because everything in Bubble is visual, you can test ideas yourself before committing team resources to build them out.
+Since everything on Bubble is visual, you can test most ideas yourself before involving more of the team.

 Start building today

-Your business doesn’t need a large team or heavy funding to move forward.
-Create a free Bubble account, enter your prompt, and watch your app take shape in minutes.
+Your business doesn’t need a large team or heavy funding to get started.
+Create a free Bubble account, describe your idea, and generate a working foundation in minutes.
+Then refine it visually until it’s exactly what you had in mind.

 Build for as long as you want on the Free plan.
 Only upgrade when you're ready to launch.